jackshiang1986/HR-Attrition-Project/README.md

    3. Provide recommendations to the company with the aim of reducing attrition back to healthy state (<10%)

 The following documents are provided in this repository:
-   1. BADQV-0322A-Lee Jack Shiang-Project.docx: Word document for the project reeport
+   1. BADQV-0322A-Lee Jack Shiang-Project.docx: Word document for the project report
    2. HR_Attrition_converted.xlsx: Excel document for the dataset